argoproj-labs/argocd-image-updater/docs/configuration/applications.md

   are defined in `.spec.source.repoURL` and `.spec.source.path` fields, respectively.
 Additionally, `.spec.source.targetRevision` is used to define the branch to commit and push the changes to.
-The branch to use can be overriden by an annotation, see below.
+The branch to use can be overridden by an annotation, see below.

 * A set of annotations on the `Application` manifest, see below